(image credits, IG: monsterasmood)

 Palm varieties that love warm weather don’t prefer dry and excessive heat because that will damage the foliage.
 Make sure you keep this houseplant away from heaters, drafts, and even air conditioners.

 Cat Palm comes from tropical areas where there is constant humidity around these plants.
-It grows well in indoor humidity close to 70%, but it would be happy if you do not let the humidity drop below 50%.
+It grows well in indoor humidity close to 70% but does fine as long as the humidity does not drop below 50%.

 Keep it away from a dry environment; otherwise, your plant will die.
 I use the help of a humidifier, especially in winters, to keep the humidity levels constant.